MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 - **Embedded** &mdash; These connections are used in the flow.
 - **Other** &mdash; These connections have been defined for a flow but aren't used in it.

-If a connection is no longer being used in a flow, that connection appears in the list of **Other** connections, where it remains until an owner includes it in the flow again.
+If you stop using a connection in a flow, that connection appears in the **Other** connections list, where it remains until an owner includes it in the flow again.

 The list of connections appears under the list of owners in a flow's properties: